jansmolders86/mediacenterjs/README.md

 Of course this is just a basic layer.
 You can extend this in your own route.js file in your app folder.

+__route.js__

+Although the basic routing is pretty generic, you can extend the basic routing table with your own custom routes by adding this JSON file and defining your routes.
+The 'NAME' will be replaced with the app name (folder name).
+You do not have to hard code it.
+But you can also add route outside your app namespace.
+For Example:

+	{
+		"track": [{
+			"method": "get",
+			"path": "/NAME/track/:album/:track"
+		}],
+		"album": [{
+			"method":"post",
+			"path": "/NAME/album"
+		}],
+		"lookup": [{
+			"method":"get",
+			"path": "/configuration"
+		}]
+	}

+__Building an App__

+There are thousands of useful node libraries you can use to build your app.
+Simply install the module you want with NPM and start using it.
+In the future there will be a handy package installer to export your app with and I will add example apps.

 Translation
 -------------